tildesarecool/FroggerTangles/README.md

 ---

+I did a bunch of refactoring around the car spawning system: I'm hoping I'm working up to an approach that will allow me to spawn traffic lanes worth of vehicles at a time such that eventually there will be three car lanes - two moving right/left and one moving left/right.
+Or the other way around.
+I am also hoping to vary the vehicle type (car or bus) and go through a range of colors.

+Right now there's just one car moving right/left but it is smoothly scrolling in and out so that's an improvement.

+Right now I'm having something of an issue with the initial x coordinate of this vehicle.
+But I think I have solution to that and when there's an endless queue of vehicles going across the position of the first car won't really be noticable.
+At least that's what I'm going with.
+Since it does respawn off the screen to the right.

+---

 I thought about this a little over night.
 I don't think I want to spawn in multiple vehicles like it is now.

 Keeping in mind I only have 3 vehicles at the moment.
 In one continuous line of vehicles this wouldn't really be an issue.